KrllF/Handwritten-letters-recognition/README.md

 ```

 ##  Source data description
-- [dataset](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format) from kaggle.com, csv file with pictures
+- [dataset](https://www.kaggle.com/datasets/olgabelitskaya/classification-of-handwritten-letters) from kaggle.com, csv file with pictures

-## Our purposes
+## My purposes
 Write a model for recognizing handwritten letters

 ## Used algorithms

-The dataset has already been pre-processed well, so the Standard Scaler was used to normalize the values, and the "random forest" and CNN architecture were used to train the model
+  I used: my CNN, ResNet18, DenseNet121, MobileNetV2.
+The outputs of the last three have been modified.

 ## Metrics